-Students who wish to withdraw from the College voluntarily must notify a Student Services Coordinator and meet with both the Financial Aid and Fiscal departments.
+Students who wish to withdraw from the College voluntarily must notify a Student Services Coordinator and must meet with the Financial Aid and Fiscal departments.
 Upon notification, the Student Services Coordinator will provide the student with a withdrawal form, and the official withdrawal date of determination will be recorded as the date the form is signed.
-Regardless of the circumstances or timing of the withdrawal, the official withdrawal or termination date is the last date of class attendance.
+Regardless of the circumstances or timing of the withdrawal, the official withdrawal date or termination date is the last date of class attendance.